Community Electricity Use Per Capita (kWh/quarter)

 Analysis of Performance

-- The analysis below represents data through the third quarter of 2021.
+- The analysis below represents data through the fourth quarter of 2022.

 - Programs and services are one primary factor helping to keep electricity use flat while the population has continued to increase.
 Other factors include codes and standards, general availability of efficient products, customer conservation behavior and increasing local renewable energy production.